 Events are raised at key points during account processing.
-The events can be used to add custom validations to the account management process.
+You can use these events to add custom validations to the account management process.

-For more information about adding custom validations to the account management process, see the Cúram Server Developer section.
-The following table shows the events that are in the curam.citizenworkspace.security.impl.CitizenWorkspaceAccountEvents class:
+For more information about adding custom validations to the account management process, see Cúram Server Developer.

+The table shows the events in the